-Note that the train (263 and 264) between Ulaanbaatar and Irkutsk does not have a dining car.
+Note that the train (305 and 306) between Ulaanbaatar, Ulan Ude and Irkutsk does not have a dining car.
 People stock up on packaged food and drinks before departure and then supplement these along the way from station stops

 Many passengers prefer to cater for themselves with the ever-boiling samovar at the carriage end providing hot water for drinks and pot noodles.
 Most stops have platform hawkers clamouring to sell fresh bread, fruit, vegetables, hard boiled eggs, tins of sardines, instant noodles, bottles of home made vodka, dried fish, toys and clothes.
 Platform kiosks provide the rest; forget the old images of Soviet-era queues and empty shelves, these are well stocked especially with varieties of beer and kvas – a popular drink derived from fermented bread.
 You will see kvas vendors all over Russia – quite a refreshing drink with a very low alcohol content.